comunifi/comunifi/docs/invitations.md

 // Receive a kind 1060 event from the relay final welcomeEvent = ...; // NostrEventModel with kind 1060

-// Handle the invitation
+// Handle the invitation (optionally with your stored HPKE private key) await groupState.handleWelcomeInvitation( welcomeEvent,
-await groupState.handleWelcomeInvitation(welcomeEvent);
+  hpkePrivateKey: yourStoredHpkePrivateKey, // Optional );
 ```

-This will:
-1. Deserialize the Welcome message
-2. Decrypt it using the invitee's HPKE private key
-3. Join the group using `MlsGroup.joinFromWelcome`
-4. Add the group to the groups list
-5. Update the UI

 ## Key Management

+### Current Implementation

+> **Warning**: The current implementation generates temporary keys during invitation.
+This works for testing but has limitations:
+> - The invitee may not be able to decrypt the Welcome if their generated key doesn't match
+> - Keys are not persisted between sessions

 ### For Invitees

-Invitees need to:
+Currently, invitees don't need to do anything - keys are auto-generated.
+However, this may cause decryption failures.

+**TODO**: Implement proper key exchange so invitees can:
 1. Generate their MLS identity and HPKE key pairs
-2. Share their public keys with the inviter (out-of-band for now)
+2. Share their public keys with potential inviters
-3. Store their private keys securely (to decrypt the Welcome message)
+3. Store their private keys securely (to decrypt Welcome messages)

-**TODO**: Implement a key exchange mechanism (e.g., via Nostr events or QR codes).

 ### For Inviters

-Inviters need to:
-1. Obtain the invitee's public keys
-2. Call `inviteMember` with those keys
-3. The system handles the rest automatically
+Currently, inviters just need to know the username.
+The system auto-generates temporary keys.

 ## Message Decryption